Oil heading for weekly drop as coronavirus demand concerns mount

 “Fundamentally, nothing has changed to the supply side of the equation that is weighing on oil prices in the bigger picture,” said Jeffrey Halley, senior market analyst at OANDA.

-Reporting by Noah Browning and Aaron Sheldrick; editing by David Evans and Jason Neely
+Reporting by Noah Browning and Aaron Sheldrick; editing by David Evans, Jason Neely and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.